-That's not true.
-It can be achieved with the right tools, the right skills and the right process, starting from cleaning and consolidating the data, to stapling down the merchandising principles, aligning the merchandising strategies with the assortment planning strategy, and using software to apply it.
+You can achieve it with the right tools, the right skills and the right process.
+It includes cleaning and consolidating your data, stapling down your merchandising principles, aligning your merchandising strategies with your assortment planning strategy, and using software to apply it.

 With today’s competitive pressures, assortment optimisation is vital to customer satisfaction.
-Although the decision to optimise assortments can be seen as hard to implement, the right combination of data, strategic decisions and enabling software will ensure that the right mix of products is offered to the right shoppers.
+Although you could view the decision to optimise assortments as hard to implement, the right combination of data, strategic decisions and enabling software will ensure that you offer the right mix of products to shoppers.

 By combining internal and external market data with new predictive analytics software, you can explore multiple combinations and alternatives of category space and assortment plans, including assortment variations for each store cluster and format.

-In the long term, adopting an assortment planning strategy effectively will help you to better retain the loyalty of their shoppers.
+Adopting an assortment planning strategy will help you to retain the loyalty of your customers.

-HOW AN OPTIMISED ASSORTMENT LOOKS IN DOTACTIV ENTERPRISE
+WHAT AN OPTIMISED ASSORTMENT LOOKS LIKE IN DOTACTIV ENTERPRISE

 Baby Category, Cluster A